Reference guide overview

 The Memgraph reference guide contains the details of implemented features.

-Memgraph comes with custom-built algorithms that are implemented using C++: Filtering variable-length paths, Breadth-first search, and Weighted shortest path.
+Memgraph comes with custom-built algorithms that are implemented using C++: Depth-first search, Breadth-first search, Weighted shortest path, All shortest paths.

 Memgraph can be configured by editing the Memgraph configuration file or by including another configuration file.